|

 Bob Dylan

-Cat’s in the Cradle: One of the challenges of the life stage fifties to retirement, is to establish adult relationships with one’s children.
+Cats in the Cradle: One of the challenges of the life stage fifties to retirement, is to establish adult relationships with ones children.
+This is when you hope to reap the rewards of having managed the potential conflict between family and career.

 Sandy and Harry Chapin

 When You Are Old: The sixties and later is a period of relative stability but fraught with concerns about running out of time.
+(Read - The Bucket List)

-In this poem William Butler Yeats reflects on the occasional weariness of “nodding by the fire”, the journey from youth to age, and
+In this poem William Butler Yeats reflects on the occasional weariness of nodding by the fire, the journey from youth to age, and regret about a lost opportunity for love.

-"WHEN you are old and gray and full of sleep
+"When you are old and gray and full of sleep

 And nodding by the fire, take down this book,